 Medicare is broken down into parts and each of them provides different coverages.
 Not everyone will elect to enroll in Medicare at age 65 because they may have other insurance through an employer or union that provides better coverage and lower rates.

 Medicare Part A Cost

 Most people think of Medicare Part A as their hospital coverage and that is basically correct, However, Part A also provides coverage for skilled nursing facility care, hospice care, lab tests in a covered facility, and some home health care.

-In 2022, Medicare Part a has a zero premium for most individuals because they’ve paid into Medicare via the social security and Medicare taxes deducted from their income.
+In 2023, Medicare Part A has a zero premium for most individuals because they’ve paid into Medicare via social security and Medicare taxes deducted from their income.
 Individuals who have worked for at least 40 quarters (10 years) will be eligible for Medicare Part A and pay no premium.

 Medicare Part B Cost

 Most seniors think of Part B as medical insurance for doctors’ care but Medicare Part B covers more than just doctor visits.
 Part B will cover any medically necessary services to diagnose and then treat a medical condition.
 Part B will also cover preventive care such as vaccines and other drugs administered in your doctor’s office or other medical facilities.

 The Part B annual deductible decreased $7 in 2023.
 Once the deductible has been met, patients will pay 20% coinsurance of the Medicare-Approved amount charged by their doctor.

 Your Medicare Part B premium of $164.90 is based on the beneficiary’s income and is regularly adjusted if your income goes up or down.
 This method of premium calculation is called IRMAA (Income-Related Monthly Adjustment Amounts) and can significantly impact your monthly premium.